 I found myself being drawn to festivals that were set in the counter culture, basically if it had any sort of Burning Man vibe to it I was already planning my trip.
 From Desert Hearts, to Lightning in a Bottle, to Symbiosis, and beyond these festivals became a way of life for me.
 I found so much more than just music, I found pieces of myself.
 As I’ve evolved from a Candy Raver into a Dusty Burner, Nocturnal has evolved with me.
 In 2014 you would have never found the type of art installations you find there now, and the overall aesthetic and vibe has gone from bright and vibrant to mysterious and dark.

 The biggest change in the past 4 years has been without a doubt the musical curation.
 With a forward thinking underground driven lineup this year’s Nocturnal takes a strong step towards bridging the underground with the main stream.
-Here are 6 acts to get you ready for Nocturnal Wonderland 2018
+Here are 6 acts to get you ready for Nocturnal Wonderland 2018.
+The guys from the Ghostwriting Hausarbeit service agency helped with the organization.

 I don’t know what it is about Techno, but once it takes ahold of you, it really is a challenge not to build your own time machine and travel straight back to Detroit in the late 80’s.
 The repetitive rhythms grab hold while the 808’s and 909’s leave your brain in a state of pure euphoria.
 And in my opinion the darker the Techno the better.
 Luckily for us Mau5trap artist, BlackGummy will be bringing us his brand of industrial techno to San Bernardino.
 His track Lullaby which released on Mau5trap’s “We Are Friends Vol. 04” is an absolute masterpiece and shows a playful balance between the harsh and melodic sides of Techno.